paolopedrigal/ai-slides-splitter/README.md

 ### Parameter Tuning

+In my previous solution/commit in Python, I was able to utilize the `n` parameter (which allows for `n` number of choices to select from the generated output).
+This parameter was helpful, as I was able to select a most desired output of the choices given (e.g. selecting a choice that met the right number of slides).
+However, the `n` parameter isn't included as a prop for the `ChatCompletion` component, leading to some undesired outputs.
+As a result, the `temperature` parameter or re-writing some the `ChatCompletion` implementation to have the `n` parameter as a prop might be considered.

-Since the prompt would be accepting an _entire_ markdown document provided by the user, my prompt (the `prompt` variable in the main solution file) had to be extra explicit (or at least more than I'd usually prompt) pertaining to the requirements of the task.
+Since the prompt would be accepting an _entire_ markdown document provided by the user, my prompt (the `userMessage` variable in the prompt API route) had to be extra explicit (or at least more than I'd usually prompt) pertaining to the requirements of the task.

-### Outside of this project scope
+### Outside of this project scope / Future considerations

+As mentioned above, adding the `n` parameter for the `ChatCompletion` component would be helpful so that the developer would have the ability to further pre-process/filter the generated output from the array of `n` choices.

-I'd recommend fine-tuning to create a _custom model_ for possibly better results, if allowed to use a different model than gpt-4o-mini, claude-3-haiku, gemini-1.5-flash.
+Also, I'd recommend fine-tuning to create a _custom model_ for possibly better results, if allowed to use a different model than gpt-4o-mini, claude-3-haiku, gemini-1.5-flash.

 - However, I'd need to generate own dataset train the new model, so we'd have our own model geared toward slideshow presentations.